aregee/lambdajs/README.md

-# Whay is Lamda Calculus ?
+# What is Lamda Calculus ?
 || ** Lambda function (𝛌) ** | ** Arrow function (`=>`) **
 --- | --- |  ---
 *used for* | thinking | programming